Facebook

 Handle Nylon glass, circular protection, spring-action

-Best Grass Shears With Long Handles
+Best With Long Handles

-They have a 36-inch long shaft that allows you to remain standing while you’re cutting your grass.
+They have a 36-inch long shaft that allows you to remain standing while cutting your grass.
 The tip of the handle has a nice ergonomic handle that’s comfortable to hold and easy to use.

 As for the blades, wait until you hear this.
 They come with a 360-degree swiveling head!
 So you can trim at any angle you like, ensuring you achieve crisp, clean cuts all around your yard.

 The blades are also made with hard, precision-ground carbon steel.
-So while perhaps not as durable as stainless, it’s still a high-quality option.
+So, while perhaps not as durable as stainless, it’s still a high-quality option.

 Pros